 This course is designed for the intermediate artist.
 It is meant to build upon what was learned in Art I or 2D art.
-2D and 3D art will be explored; as well as, some art history.
+2D and 3D art will be explored, as well as some art history.
 Reading and written work is required in this class.

-Art III 9,10,11,12 2 semesters
+ART III 10,11,12 1 semester